-Applications to the Fiscal Year 2023 (FY23) Hearing Restoration Research Program (HRRP) are being solicited by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 4001 (10 USC 4001).
-The execution management agent for this program announcement is the Congressionally Directed Medical Research Programs (CDMRP) at the U.S. Army Medical Research and Development Command (USAMRDC).
-The HRRP was initiated in 2017 to support innovative and impactful research that pursues the treatment of auditory system injuries and the restoration of hearing.
-Appropriations for the HRRP from FY17 through FY22 totaled \$60 million (M).
-The FY23 appropriation is \$5M.
+The U.S. Army Medical Research Acquisition Activity (USAMRAA) is soliciting applications to the fiscal year 2024 (FY24) Hearing Restoration Research Program (HRRP)using delegated authority provided by United States Code, Title 10, Section 4001 (10 USC 4001).
+The Congressionally Directed Medical Research Programs (CDMRP) at the U.S. Army Medical Research and Development Command (USAMRDC) is the program management agent for this funding opportunity.
+Congress initiated the HRRP in 2017 to provide support for research of high potential impact and exceptional scientific merit.
+Appropriations for the HRRP from FY17 through FY23 totaled \$65 million (M).
+The FY24 appropriation is \$5M.